 Our home away from home in Tokyo is a smart little studio apartment in Akasaka.
 There’s a school on the corner and in the tiny streets behind us there are neat weatherboard houses tightly packed together.
 There are leafy lanes between the houses, bicycles parked out front, and rows of shoes at the entrances.
 It’s as local as it gets.

-Tokyo is the last place we would have thought to rent a holiday home, but now we’ve stayed in an apartment here we wouldn’t experience the city any other way.
+Our latest home away from home in Tokyo is a light-filled apartment in Akasaka.
+Tokyo is the last place we would have thought we’d be staying in a holiday rental, but now that we’ve spent two weeks in an apartment in Tokyo, we wouldn’t experience the city any other way.

-Tokyo has an unfair reputation for being an expensive city, but as we’ve discovered, as long as you’re not paying US$300 a night for a hotel room, and you rent a place, it’s actually a very affordable destination.
+Japan’s capital has an unfair reputation for being an expensive city, but as we’ve discovered, as long as you’re not paying US$300 a night for a hotel room, and you rent an apartment in Tokyo it’s actually a very affordable destination.

-Our ‘home’ is a red brick block that’s part-residential part-commercial and the neighbourhood is the same.
-The Tokyo Broadcasting Service building is just up the hill, so our street boasts a handful of video and audio production companies with residences and blocks of units in between.
-There’s a kid’s school on the corner, and in the tiny streets behind us, there are neat weatherboard houses tightly packed together, with bicycles parked out front and rows of shoes at the entrance, and leafy laneways in between.
+There’s a kid’s school on the corner, and in the tiny streets behind us there are neat weatherboard houses tightly packed together, with bicycles parked out front, and rows of shoes at the entrance, and leafy laneways in between.
 It’s as local as it gets.